-

 The Poetry Project’s vast collection, recently processed by the Library of Congress, is a goldmine of potential knowledge and inspiration.
 Spanning the entirety of the Project’s existence, it includes over 4,000 hours of audio, much of it untapped as a scholarly resource.
 Participants in Omniscient Tape Recorder choose particularly rich poems and discuss their historical impact, the texture and grain of the work’s recitation, and the impact of these readings, poems, and people on the landscape of poetry and art.
 The goal of this series is both to showcase The Poetry Project’s history and to encourage engagement with the organization’s archival collection.

 The event is also conceived in conjunction with Kore Press’s new publication Letters to the Future: Black WOMEN / Radical WRITING (2018), of which Morris, Holiday, and Greaves are all contributors.
 Audre Lorde’s writing, like the archival recordings of her readings, irrupt from the past with all the vitality of her voice, like a missive to us, future readers.
 Letters to the Future celebrates temporal, spatial, formal, and linguistically innovative literature.
-Because one contextual framework for the collection is “art as a form of epistemology,” the writing in the anthology is the kind of work driven by the writer’s desire to radically present, uncovering what she knows and does not know, as well as critically addressing the future.
+Because one contextual framework for the collection is “art as a form of epistemology,” the writing in the anthology is the kind of work driven by the writer’s desire to radically present, uncovering what she knows and does not know, as well as critically addressing the future.- Contributors -

 Adjua Gargi Nzinga Greaves (New Yorker, born 1980) is an artist concerned with post-colonial ethnobotany, the outer reaches of language, and archive as medium.
 Nominated for a Pushcart Prize in late 2018, Greaves has most recently been published in the collections Letters to the Future: Black WOMEN / Radical WRITING (Kore Press, 2018), and Creature/Verdure (Pinsapo, 2018), as well as in her chapbook Close Reading As Forestry (Belladonna*, 2018).